openvnf/kube-vxlan-controller/README.md

 * run a Kube VXLAN Controller Agent sidecar container with the security context "NET_ADMIN" capability.

-A list of networks is a comma, space, new line (or any combination) separated values representing network name each.
+A list of networks is a comma or new line separated values representing network name each.

 These conditions could be described in a single manifest: